royliuyu/Knowledge-Base-Intelligent-Paper-Retrieval/README.md

      - Run -> Edit Configurations -> Environment Varialbles

 ### Config path
-- setup BASE_DIR in config.yaml, it shall be be the folder where your pdf files will be imported from
+- setup BASE_DIR in config.yaml, it shall be be the folder where this applicaiton locates

 ### Implement
 - Enter to this repository folder, enter to app foler
   ```